NorthSeacoder/nsea/n-cz/src/README.md

 ## Configuration

-- this adapter will gengrate commit-message as '[type][scope] message'
+- this adapter will gengrate commit-message as '[scope][type] message'

 Add the following to your `czrc.json`: